CSU-CompSci-CS163-4/Lab01VariablesPrinting/README.md

 ## Turning In
 Turning in Tuesday labs will always have two parts.
-The first part will be simply to have the TA look over your comments and sign off that you commpleted the questions.
+The first part will be simply to have the TA look over your comments and sign off that you completed the questions.
 CSU Online students, will copy their answers into a discussion post in canvas.

 The second part is that you need to submit your code to the autograder.
 This is done by clicking the submit for grading button.